-By submitting a notification to the Agency within the first 300 days of the end of the transition period, you effectively defer your registration obligation for up to six years plus 300 days after the end of the transition period.
+By submitting a notification to the Agency within the first 300 days of the end of the transition period, you effectively defer your registration obligation for up to 6 years plus 300 days after the end of the transition period.
 This is known as a Downstream User Import Notification (DUIN).

-And then full registration must be completed within two, four or six years from 28 October 2021, depending on your tonnage band deadlines.
+Again full registration must be completed within two, four or six years from 28 October 2021, depending on your tonnage band deadlines.

 Tonnage band deadlines

 Deadline Post 28 October 2021